 The didactic portion of the curriculum includes two main components.
 The program offers a weekly Clinical Psychology Seminar for the benefit of both staff and interns from throughout the complex.
 Staff Psychologists and interns present emerging diagnostic or therapeutic dilemmas for review and feedback from the group, and diagnostic and treatment methods for various conditions or disorders are examined with an emphasis on empirically validated treatments.
 Interns typically take responsibility for one presentation each, which may be based upon dissertation research or another area of interest that is agreed upon in consultation with a supervisor, or a case presentation of recent clinical work such as psychotherapy or certain types of evaluations.
 Intern presentations serve to hone valuable skills in presenting to professional audiences and reinforce the importance of scholarship.
 Staff involvement includes mainly topical presentations of clinical importance, and may serve to relay information obtained through continuing professional education or other sources.
 Outside presenters are also scheduled as part of this series of seminars.
-The Psychology Seminar normally meets at either the FCI or in the Complex Training Center.
-A copy of the schedule of Psychology Seminars for the current training year is attached.
+The Psychology Seminar normally meets at either the FCI or in the Complex

+Training Center.
+A copy of the schedule of Psychology Seminars1 for the current training year is attached.

 The program also includes in a Forensic Seminar series for Psychology Interns, focusing on professional, ethical, and legal issues.
 Presentations are normally scheduled on a weekly basis and last approximately one and a half hours, with time available for discussion.
 Most topics have identified readings from the professional literature.
 Seminar presentations are offered by Psychology Services staff, adjunct staff from this facility, and scholars and practitioners from the Research Triangle community.
 The series of presentations explores key areas in professional and ethical issues, criminal and civil law, public policy regarding mental health and mental disabilities, scholarship and research, and forensic and correctional psychology.
 This program also includes Mock Testimony exercises, with each trainee assuming the role of expert witness.
 Moot Court is held with our staff attorneys and psychologists serving as judge and attorneys.
 The forensic seminars also include periodic discussion sessions focusing on Landmark Cases in Mental Health Law.
 This portion of the program covers an extensive group of case law precedents pivotal in the evolution of mental health policy, including civil and criminal topics, juvenile and family law, civil commitment, right to treatment, informed consent and treatment refusal, disability and workplace discrimination, malpractice, and other areas of interest to clinicians.
 The specific calendar of seminar presentations will be issued to trainees as they begin the internship.
-Topics and presenters can be found in the seminar schedules for the 2019/2020 training year starting on page 43.
+Topics and presenters can be found in the seminar schedules for the 2020/2021 training year starting on page 45.

-Additional opportunities are available to participate in the continuing education program for Behavioral Health Division staff, through broadcast training sponsored by the agency central office, as well as numerous presentations and case reviews at area hospitals and universities.
-The internship program encourages flexible use of other activities such as attendance at various legal proceedings in federal and local courts, preparation of publications, participation in therapy or counseling as an adjunct to training, and numerous other alternatives.
+The internship program also encourages flexible use of other activities such as attendance at various legal proceedings in federal and local courts, preparation of publications, participation in therapy or counseling as an adjunct to training, and numerous other alternatives.
 The triangle is a hotbed of activity for clinicians, and there are varied colloquia sponsored by local psychological associations, Duke University, North Carolina State University, the University of North Carolina, Central Regional Hospital, and numerous other groups.
 Interns are encouraged to avail themselves of these opportunities and leave can be granted.
 The department is occasionally able to provide at least partial funding for intern travel to meetings or workshops.
 In addition, we sponsor one or more major presentations on site each year, and share an annual learning retreat for interns and supervisors with UNC and Central Regional Hospital.